duhyundev/TIL/docs/udacity/data-engineering/2.data_modeling/lesson2.md

 Denormalization is trying to increase performance by reducing the number of joins between tables (as joins can be slow).
 Data integrity will take a bit of a potential hit, as there will be more copies of the data (to reduce JOINS).

 # 15. Exercise 2: Creating Denormalized Tables
+refer_path : ./L2_Exercise_2_Creating_Denormalized_Tables.ipynb

+# 16. Solution: Exercise 2: Creating Denormalized Tables

+# 17. Fact and Dimension Tables
+## Fact and Dimension Tables
+- Work together to create an organized data model
+- While fact and dimension are not created differently in the DDL, they are conceptual and extremely important for organization.

+### Fact Tables
+Fact table consists of the measurements, metrics or facts of a business process.

+### Dimension
+A structure that categorizes facts and measures in order to enable users to answer business questions.
+Dimensions are people, products, place and time.

+### Implementing Different Schemas
+Two of the most popular (because of their simplicity) data mart schema for data warehouses are:
+  1. Star Schema
+  2. Snowflake Schema